sttp-book/sttp-book/chapters/pragmatic-testing/testing-pyramid.md

 **Exercise 2.**
-As a tester, you have to decide which test level (i.e., unit, integration, or system test) you will apply.
+As a tester, you have to decide which test level (i.e. unit, integration, or system test) you will apply.
 Which of the following statements is true?

 1. Integration tests, although more complicated (in terms of automation) than unit tests, would provide more help in finding bugs in the communication with the webservice and/or the communication with the database.